Last Updated: February 15, 2025

 Before applying, medical students and graduates from institutions outside of the US and Canada should see if the World Directory of Medical Schools has their institution listed.
 They must then adhere to the guidelines provided on the ECFMG website to register for Step 1 and Step 2 CK of the test.
 To register for Step 3 of the test, they must follow the instructions on the FSMB website.

-When they apply for the exam, candidates need to indicate which eligibility period they would like to test during.
-After their registration is complete, a scheduling permit with their eligibility period will be issued and sent to candidates via email.
+When they apply for the exam, candidates must indicate which eligibility period they would like to test during.
+After their registration, a scheduling permit with their eligibility period will be issued and emailed to candidates.
 Upon securing the scheduling permit, candidates can go to the Prometric website and book a test date up to six months ahead.

 - Immune System